armytag/langs/qathebo/grammar/morphology.md

 #### Imperative

 The imperative aspect is used for commands or urgent statements to the listener.
-Imperative clauses are almost always succinct, with the subject dropped and objects incorporated.
-The implied subject is a second-person pronoun with appropriate number to how many listeners are being addressed, with implied present-tense marking.
+Imperative clauses are almost always drop the subject.
+The implied subject is a second-person pronoun with appropriate number to how many listeners are being addressed, and implied present-tense marking.
 This implied subject can be recovered if desired as seen in the expanded sentence %{+3}% below, but such an inclusion of the subject carries a strongly condescending tone (see the [section on commands](#commands) for further discussion).

 <div class="gloss">
 <p class="number"></p>